 How?
 The right to do that is written into the rules of government.
 If there is not sufficient confidence in the current ruling party and it falls in a parliamentary vote, either an election is called or the other parties in the House are given the chance to govern.
 Sounds to me like everybody’s following the rules.
 What we’re seeing is not a coup, it’s the usage of long established though rarely used procedure.

 2. it goes against the will of the Canadian people who elected a Conservative government.

 Yes, that overwhelming majori…wait, there is no majority.
 Yes Harper won the most seats, but not enough to prevent something like this from happening.
 He could have prevented it from happening if he had chosen to follow his own advice and worked with other parties like he said he wanted to do a few short weeks ago at the conclusion of our 24th election in the last year and a half, but he didn’t.
 Right out of the gate he did what he’s always tried to do, govern like his party had won every seat.
 It’s worked before, but even the most spineless opposition has its breaking point.
 And if there’s going to be a breaking point, cutting their public funding in an attempt to bankrupt every party that isn’t you and spinning it like it’s a gigantic cash savings for the taxpayer while also talking it up as a boost to the economy is a good way to figure out what it is.
 That doesn’t even take into account plans to take away the right to strike from federal employees or limit the ability of women to fight for pay equity.
 And that’s just the recent stuff!
 Harper reminds me a lot of that kid we all grew up with who liked to poke that one neighbourhood dog with a stick.
-He would do it and do it and laugh and laugh and it would be happy and great…and then he has the nerve to be shocked and sad and surprised when after one too many pokes, the dog finally jumps up and attacks him.
+He would do it and do it and laugh and laugh and it would be happy and great…and then he had the nerve to be shocked and sad and surprised when after one too many pokes, the dog finally jumped up and attacked him.

 3. Harper deserves a chance to govern.